indigo-astronomy/indigo/indigo_drivers/ccd_qhy/README.md

 indigo_server -i indigo_ccd_qhy

 This will execute the driver in a separate process and in case of a driver crash the server will not be affected.
-This will come at the cost of somewhat reduced performance.
+This will come at the cost of substantially reduced performance.